Bloomfield Science Museum is a lovely attraction for families. There are many hands-on exhibitions and workshops.

 Did you know that the first bicycle did not have pedals?
-The original design was to push yourself with legs.
+The original design was to push yourself with your legs.

 Would you have believed that two wooden panels could deliver the funkiest ride there is?
 We did, and we dubbed it the Sandwichbike.
 A Dutch Design original that was inspired by the concept of flat packing, home assembly, and our never-ending drive to create exceptional products.
 To enable you to build it yourself, we engineered a ‘sandwich’ of two weather coated frames of layered plywood.
-Bonded together by ‘smart cylinders’, the frames and components become a durable rock-solid piece of technology.
+Bonded together by ‘smart cylinders,’ the frames and components become a durable rock-solid piece of technology.

-Pedaling With Your Hands
+Pedaling with your Hands

 Today we do not think about bicycles as freedom providers.
 But, in the past, they were more than pure vehicles.
-Moreover, I heard once about a study that said: human genome diversified following the invention of the bicycle.
-They saw that the average distance between the original houses of newlyweds increased significantly (unfortunately I was unable to find this study online).
+Moreover, I once heard about a study that said the human genome diversified following the bicycle’s invention.
+They saw that the average distance between the original houses of newlyweds increased significantly (unfortunately, I could not find this study online).